-ledical Risks of Long j-terni Opioid Us se Grouphealtr Medical risk How common?
-Description and information espiratory depression Opioid overdose < 1% per year but increases with dose Caused by severely slowed breathing, which you may not notice Severe cases are treated in the hospital Can cause death Breathing problems during sleep Not known - Opioids may cause or worsen sleep apnea - You may not notice breathing problems njuries Falls & fractures Not known Motor vehicle crashes Not known astrointestinal problems Constipation 30 - 40% It helps to use stool-softeners or drugs that stimulate bowel movements Serious intestinal blockage <1% per year Caused by severe constipation Severe cases are treated in the hospital ormonal effects Hypogonadism, impotence, infertility, 25% - 75% Hypogonadism = lowered sex hormones, which can worsen sexual function osteoporosis Osteoporosis can make you more likely to fracture or break a bone ognitive and europhysiologic effects Sedation 15% - Can cause difficulty driving or thinking clearly Disruption of sleep Not known Hyperalgesia Not known - Hyperalgesia = being more sensitive to pain sychosocial Depression, anxiety, de- activation, apathy Not known Depression can worsen pain, while pain can worsen depression.
+-term Opioid Us GroupHealth ledical risk How common?
+Description and information espiratory depression Opioid overdose < 1% per year but increases with dose Caused by severely slowed breathing, which you may not notice Severe cases are treated in the hospital Can cause death Breathing problems during sleep Not known Opioids may cause or worsen sleep apnea You may not notice breathing problems juries Falls & fractures Motor vehicle crashes Not known Not known astrointestinal problems Constipation 30 - 40% It helps to use stool-softeners or drugs that stimulate bowel movements Serious intestinal blockage <1% per year Caused by severe constipation Severe cases are treated in the hospital ormonal effects Hypogonadism, impotence, infertility, 25% - 75% Hypogonadism = lowered sex hormones, which can worsen sexual function osteoporosis Osteoporosis can make you more likely to fracture or break a bone ognitive and europhysiologic effects Sedation 15% - Can cause difficulty driving or thinking clearly Disruption of sleep Not known Hyperalgesia Not known - Hyperalgesia = being more sensitive to pain sychosocial Depression, anxiety, de- activation, apathy Not known Depression can worsen pain, while pain can worsen depression.
 Opioids can cause loss of interest in usual activities, which can increase depression.
-Addiction, misuse, and diversion 5 - 30% Common signs of prescription opioid addiction are preoccupation with opioid use or craving, unsuccessful attempts to discontinue use or co down, cutting down or giving up activities due opioid use, and using more medication than prescribed.
-Oral Health Dry mouth that may sometimes cause tooth decay Dry mouth is common Brush your teeth and rinse your mouth often Chew sugarless gum and drink water or sugar free, non-carbonated fluids Myoclonus Not Known - Myoclonus = muscle twitching - -
+Addiction, misuse, and diversion 5 - 30% Common signs of prescription opioid addiction are preoccupation with opioid use or craving, unsuccessful attempts to discontinue use or cut down, cutting down or giving up activities due to opioid use, and using more medication than prescribed. ral Health Dry mouth that may sometimes cause tooth decay Dry mouth is common Brush your teeth and rinse your mouth often Chew sugarless gum and drink water or sugar- free, non-carbonated fluids Myoclonus Not Known - Myoclonus = muscle twitching